Hailey Baldwin And Justin Bieber Return To New York Following Their Engagement In The Bahamas

 It would appear that their vacation has sadly come to an end as Hailey Baldwin and Justin Bieber were spotted arriving back in New York City, per People.
 The couple returned to the Big Apple on Tuesday evening after being spotted basking in their engagement bliss by taking a boat ride in the Bahamas the same day.

-As their vacation has officially come to an end, the couple can relish in the fact that when they left for the tropical island, they were only dating and now they are returning as each other’s fiancée.
-The “Never Let You Go” singer, 24, surprised his fashion model love, 21, on Saturday night when he got down on bended knee and ask her to be his wife, which Baldwin obviously accepted.
+As their vacation has officially come to an end, the couple can relish in the fact that when they left for the tropical island, they were only dating and now they are returning as each other’s fiancee.
+The “Never Let You Go” singer, 24, surprised his fashion model love, 21, on Saturday night when he got down on bended knee and asked her to be his wife, which Baldwin obviously accepted.
 She was spotted sporting her beautiful diamond engagement ring on her left ring finger the following day.

 Up until Monday, fans believed that the engagement was just a rumor until Bieber himself took to Instagram and officially confirmed the news.
-As the couple returns back to New York City, a source previously revealed that they wanted their Bahamas vacation to last for “as long as possible”.
+As the couple return back to New York City, a source previously revealed that they wanted their Bahamas vacation to last for “as long as possible.”

 “They wanted to stay in the Bahamas for as long as possible,” said the source.
 “They were having the best time.
 They’re just really enjoying being engaged.
 They know when they leave there will be a lot of attention on them,” the source added.